 Integrating Youth Feedback to Address Disparities for Young Adults

-Dr. Agarwal’s work shows that Black and Latinx youth in particular face higher levels of financial instability, lower health literacy, and carry the burden of unaddressed adverse childhood events.
+Dr. Agarwal’s work shows that Black and Latinx youth in particular face higher levels of financial instability, lower health literacy and carry the burden of unaddressed adverse childhood events.
 Black youth self-reported issues of food and financial insecurity, as well as mistrust in healthcare providers.
-Latinx youth self-reported difficulty in navigating expectations of multi-generational families, lack of attention paid to their culture by healthcare providers, and language barriers around complex health terms.
+Latinx youth self-reported difficulty in navigating expectations of multi-generational families, lack of attention paid to their culture by healthcare providers and language barriers around complex health terms.
 This then translates to higher HbA1c levels for both populations.
-Specifically, Black youth experienced higher diabetes distress, lower involvement in self management, and an average 2.26% higher HbA1c.
+Specifically, Black youth experienced higher diabetes distress, lower involvement in self management and an average 2.26 percent higher HbA1c.

 Near the end of her presentation Dr. Agarwal addressed the pervasive underlying issues in her work.
 She made it clear that healthcare providers often don’t have insight into other communities, cultures and the historical contexts that impact care, so they need to ensure they are taking the time to learn from colleagues across cultures.
 This includes thinking about how to tailor healthcare approaches and communication strategies.